Josehower/meme-scraper/README.md

 `sh node index.js clean `

-- to get the meme with a custom text just add one or two inputs on the command. comands whit more that one word can be separated whit a "\_".
+- to get the meme with a custom text just add one or two inputs on the command. commands with more that one word could be separated with a "\_".

 `sh node index.js this_is_my_custom meme`